liz-kaufman-gw/liz-learns-react-query/example-app/README.md

 1. `cd` into the `example-app/front-end` folder
 2. Run `npm start` to start the front end locally on port 3000
 3. View the front end on <http://localhost:3000>

+You'll need the server running as well (in a separate terminal) for the front end to work correctly.